nsrr/lofthf-documentation/pages/README.md

 ### Covariate/phenotype datasets (CSV)

-The covariate dataset files (filenames) contain n rows each.
-The first column (studyid) is the unique subject identifier that can be linked with PSG signal filenames.
+The [covariate dataset files (**lofthf-dataset-0.1.0.csv** and **lofthf-harmonized-dataset-0.1.0.csv**)](:files_path:/datasets) contain 423 rows each.
+Each row contains data from a specific LOFT-HF [subject](:variables_path:/subject) ([nsrrid](:variables_path:/nsrrid)) and [timepoint](:variables_path:/timepoint).
 The dataset columns are described in the accompanying data dictionary files.
+PSG files can be linked to the dataset using the [nsrr_file_prefix](:variables_path:/nsrr_file_prefix) column.

-### PSG signal and annotation files:
+### PSG signal and annotation files

-Raw polysomnography data are available for n participants from baseline and x participants studied at follow-up while on assigned treatment (oxygen or room air).
-Each recording has a signal file (.edf) and event scoring annotations (.xls).
+[Raw polysomnography data](:files_path:/harmonized) are available for 161 participants from baseline and 31 participants studied at follow-up while on assigned treatment (oxygen or room air).
+Each recording has a signal file (.edf) and event scoring annotations (.annot) file.

-- **EDF** - Signal files in the European Data Format exported from the Noxturnal scoring software.
+- **.edf** - Signal files in the European Data Format exported from the Noxturnal scoring software and processed in Luna.
-- **XLS** - Event scoring annotation files output from the Noxturnal scoring software.
+- **.annot** - Event scoring annotation files output from the Noxturnal scoring software and processed in Luna.

+The PSG signal and annotation data were [processed and harmonzied by the NSRR team in Luna](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/TJ/studies/loft/LOFTReadme.md).

 ## Access and usage restrictions